Felip (musician): 2024: Collaborations and 7sins

 On January 5, Felip announced a performance at 12 Monkeys Music Hall & Pub with PLAYERTWO.
 He later teased a song collaboration with the 5-piece band to be released on January 19.

 On January 13, Felip opened for the Asia Pacific Predator League 2024 Grand Finals.
 He also had a special collaboration with Ylona Garcia.
 In the same event, he closed the show with his group, SB19, alongside Philippines’ Popstar royalty, Sarah Geronimo.

 On January 16, he held a birthday live performance at 12 Monkeys Music Hall & Pub and sang for the first time their highly anticipated collaborative single “FLYYY” with Playertwo.
 Beyond accidentally revealing the music video for “FLYYY”, the two acts also unveiled another joint track titled “Pagdali”, to be released at a later date.
 On January 21, two days after the digital release of the song, “FLYYY” music video was dropped.
 Later, he announced the release of their second collaborative single “Pagdali”.
 The song was released digitally midnight of February 2, and the music video soon followed at 8pm PHT.

 On February 9, Felip headlined Lucky Chinatown Countdown to Chinese New Year.
 He also performed at the grand unmasking of Phirst Park Homes in Bacolod on February 17.
 Felip was also one of the performers of BingoPlus Share the Love Share the Luck on March 1.

 On April 4, Felip dropped a pre-save link of a new single, “Fake Faces”.
 The song was released immediately that midnight (April 5), and the music video at 8pm PHT.
 "Fake Faces" was co-written with Grammy-nominated songwriter/producer Seann Bowe (Wiz Khalifa, All That Remains, The Veronicas), and produced by internationally-acclaimed producer Hyuk Shin, founder of the 153/Joombas Music Group.
-It seemed to be a departure from the hip-hop sound that he debuted with in his EP, COMPLEX.
+It marked a departure from the hip-hop sound that he debuted with in his EP, COMPLEX.
 Felip revealed he made a 2-day trip “to Malaysia to work on everything from the track to the music and lyric videos.”

-On April 15, Felip graced Billboard Philippines’ Hip-hop Rookies of the Year.
+On April 15, 2024, Felip graced the cover of Billboard Philippines’ Hip-hop Rookies of the Year issue.
 He was named one of the “8 rising artists who are determined to bring the genre from the streets to the rest of the world.”